 Keep Harvard Healthy has published information around testing, which is determined in part by state and local guidelines.
 All community members, including those fully vaccinated are expected to follow our testing cadences.
 You should plan to test when you come back to campus.
 Testing cadences are determined by the amount of time spent on campus and will be communicated prior to returning to campus.
 The university will be providing test kits for those who will be on campus for more than 4 hrs/week.
 Visit the Harvard University Health Services Viral Testing page for more details, or watch an overview on how to self-administer a test.

 Please note: only those who have been officially approved for on campus access are eligible for COVID testing through the University.
 Do not schedule a test or arrive at one of the testing locations unless you have been asked to work on campus.

 Q: What if my child, myself, or other family member has COVID-19-related symptoms, or have been told we must quarantine?

 Staff members who are experiencing COVID-related symptoms should stay home and notify their manager.
+We ask that you use Crimson Clear to report when you are experiencing COVID symptoms, have a recent exposure to a positive case, or test positive outside of our program.
 Harvard’s temporary policies that allow for expanded and more flexible use of sick time by staff will remain in effect until further notice.